AshridgeTechnologies/elemento/stories/Preview server authorization.md

 - ✅ Use password in extension config for preview authorization
 - ✅ Firebase deploy tool sets password in settings
-- Studio and service worker send the password
+- ✅ Studio sends the password to preview server
-- Keep current mechanism for caching preview in storage, but use firebase-admin to access
+- ✅ Keep current mechanism for caching preview in storage, but use firebase-admin to access
 - Different root for preview cache, simplify clear cache mechanism
 - Remove Google Login from Studio
 - Return error object from failed calls that does not blow up React